Minor in Journalism

 Academic Status

-Students are subject to probationary or suspension status as determined by the student’s major division.
+Students are subject to academic standing review as determined by the student’s major division.
 Students must earn a minimum grade of C- in Journalism courses.
 Journalism courses may be repeated one time.
 Upon repeating a course, if a student fails to earn a C- or better, the student is no longer eligible for the Journalism Minor.

 Journalism students that leave the major may declare the minor in Journalism if they have completed lower-level journalism courses with a C- or better.
 Students must maintain a minimum cumulative GPA of 2.8 to be eligible to take additional journalism courses.